caleblopez96/Instagram-Like-Automation/README.md

-Instagrams rate limit is 200 request per token per hour. with that being said, the max request per minute would be 3.33 with an interval of 1 'like' every 20 second, we fufill the maximum amount of request per minute.
+Instagrams rate limit is 200 request per token per hour. with that being said, the max request per minute would be 3.33 with an interval of 1 'like' every 20 second, which fufills the maximum amount of request per minute.

 this script allows for 180 likes per hour and remains under the rate limit of 200